Image Credit: iStock-Photo Image

 When to see a doctor

 Individuals should consult a healthcare provider if they notice new ridges or lines in their nails, especially if accompanied by additional symptoms.
 These may include changes in nail shape, color alterations, dents, or redness and swelling around the nails.
 Sudden onset of ridges or nail splitting at the free edge also warrants medical attention.
+Incorporating a vitamin C Serum into a skincare routine may also support overall nail health, but it’s essential to seek professional advice for any concerning changes.

 Diagnostic tests